We welcome you and your family to our community pre-school.

 We encourage you to make the most of the social events and gatherings offered, such as coffee mornings, park plays, social functions and various fundraisers.

-- We encourage children to wear comfortable clothing that allows for freedom of movement.
-Good shoes that will allow children to jump, climb, run and play.
-Closed shoes are recommended, not thongs.
+We encourage children to wear comfortable clothing that allows for freedom of movement.
+Closed toe shoes that will allow children to jump, climb, run and play.

-- Always pack spare clothes, accidents can happen and children always prefer their own clothes to change into.
+Always pack spare clothes, accidents can happen and children always prefer their own clothes to change into.
+If you could also pack a plastic or waterproof bag for any soiled clothes to be returned home in.

-- Please remember to name your child’s belongings.
+Please remember to name ALL your child’s belongings.

 St. Mary’s Preschool is committed to promoting healthy foods and eating habits that ensure healthy growth and development of children.
 We encourage families to pack a healthy nutritious lunch box, keeping in mind that we are a nut free preschool.